zavolokas/durable-presentation/PITCHME/assets/md/_PITCHME.md

 How many ctx.CallActivityAsync() calls? <!-- .element: class="fragment" -->

 Note:
-the following code(next bullet)
+be respresented in code like this (next bullet)

-What do you think - given that the state is alwas replayed - how many times the method call activity async method will be called?
+How many times the call activity async method will be called?

-It is an arithmetic progression (next slide)
+It is an arithmetic progression
+We can calculate it (next slide)

 ---
 <span class="menu-title" style="display: none">Number of calls</span>